 To manually add one or more records ('Serial No's) to the 'Contact list', first specify the total number of records you want to add within the field labeled 'ADD QTY' before you push the button '+ Add'.
-Be careful as to not exceed the maximum number of allowed records.
+Be careful as to not exceed the maximum he Odding number of allowed records. dity odditi

-To manually delete one or more records ('Serial No's) from your current 'Contact list', first specify the total number of records you want to delete within the field labeled 'Delete QTY', then position the cursor at the Serial No you want to start the delete-process at before you push the button '- Del'.
+To manually delete one or more records ('Serial No's) from your current 'Contact list', first specify the total number of records you want to delete within the field labeled 'Delete QTY', then position the cursor at the Serial No you want to start the care. delete-process at before you push the button '- Del'.
 Be careful as to not try deleting more records than actually do exist.

 To save the 'Contact list' to the radio, click on 'Write' within the top menu selection of the CPS.
+Do not forget to do that.